Tune Your Notifications

 This first step will be familiar to long-time Android users.
 Go into the main system settings and find the Security menu.
-From there, change the screen lock type to something other than swipe—PIN, pattern, password, or whatever you want.
-Remember that if your device is encrypted you’ll need to enter this code when starting up.
+From there, change the screen lock type to something other than swipe, maybe Pin Number, pattern, password.
+Or whatever you want.
+Remember that if your device is encrypted, you’ll need to enter this code when starting up.

 The App Notifications list shows all your installed apps.
-Simply select the ones you want to set as sensitive, set the Sensitive switch to the on position, and your secrets will be safe.
-You’ll still get notifications, but they’ll just say, for example, that you have 2 new emails, rather than listing the subject lines.
-You can also access an app’s notification settings by long-pressing on one of its notifications and tapping the info button that appears.
+Select the ones you want to set as sensitive, and set the Sensitive switch to the on position.
+Your secrets will be safe.
+You’ll still get notifications.
+But they’ll say, for example, that you have 2 new emails rather than listing the subject lines.
+You can also access an app’s notification settings by long pressing on one of its notifications.
+And tapping the info button that appears.
 This gets you to the same menu in a single tap.

 Smarter Smart Lock

-Maybe you noticed the lack of face unlock in the security options.
-That’s because Google has completely revamped that feature as part of the new Smart Lock system.
-There are currently three features in Smart Lock—trusted devices, trusted face, and trusted places.
-That last one is still rolling out via a Google Play Services update, though.
-All these options are used to bypass your pin, pattern, or password, temporarily defaulting back to the simple swipe-up unlock gesture.
+You may have noticed the lack of face unlock in the security options.
+That’s because Android had completely revamped that feature as part of the new Smart Lock system.
+There are currently three features in Smart Lock, trusted devices, faces, and places.
+That last one is still rolling out via a Play Services update.
+These options bypass your pin, pattern, or password, temporarily defaulting back to the simple swipe-up unlock gesture.

-Trusted devices lets you specify a Bluetooth device or NFC tag that will keep the phone unlocked when the phone is connected to it.
-Trusted face takes the place of face unlock, but the setup process is much the same.
-You position the viewfinder so it can see your face and wait a moment.
-When you wake the phone, it can look for your face in the background while you check out the notifications on the lock screen.
+Trusted devices let you specify a Bluetooth device or NFC tag that will keep the phone unlocked.
+When the phone is connected to it.
+A trusted face takes the place of other options to open, but the setup process is much the same.
+You position the viewfinder, so it can see your face and wait a moment.
+When you wake up the phone, it can look for your face in the background.
+While you check out the notifications on the lock screen.
 If it spots you, the lock screen switches on the fly to a simple swipe.
 You’ll see the little padlock icon at the bottom change to show that it’s unlocked.
 It’s very clever.

-The last option, trusted places, has toggles for your home and work addresses (if you’ve set them in Google Maps) but you can also add a manual location.
+The last option, trusted places, has toggles for your home and work addresses if you’ve set them in Maps.
+But you can also add a manual location.
 If you’re in that area, the phone will remain unlocked.
 Should the phone leave that geofence, the secure lock screen reasserts itself.
-This and the other Smart Lock options can be temporarily disabled by pressing the lock icon at the bottom of the lock screen.
+The other Smart Lock options can be temporarily disabled.
+Pressing the lock icon at the bottom of the lock screen.
 That will force a secure unlock the next time the phone is used.

-Google has vastly expanded your options in Android 5.0, and it can be a little intimidating, Just take a few minutes and set everything up so you can properly enjoy the peace of mind it brings.
-With the right settings, you can have a more secure phone and make it faster and easier to use.
+Android has vastly expanded your options in Android 5.0.
+It can be a little intimidating; it takes a few minutes to set everything up, you can then enjoy the peace of mind it brings.
+With the correct settings, you can have a more secure phone, making it faster and easier to use.